LorePlant/Landscape_OleaEuropea/README.md

 ![RDA_all_geno_biplot](https://github.com/user-attachments/assets/d7725d3d-8dfc-4b43-ab93-f2132bf7a33b)![WLDvsADM adaptive distrib](https://github.com/user-attachments/assets/638a105d-9fc9-4ad4-9a07-46b5bcdad674)

-Considering that RDA1 is the adaptive component that correlates with ADM and WLD adaptive differentiation I've decided to plo
+Considering that RDA1 is the adaptive component that correlates with ADM and WLD adaptive differentiation I've decided to plot pixels with positive RDA1 (orange) and negative RDA1(blue).
+This differentiation should highlight the respective adaptive space occupied by the WLD and the ADM.